yargs/yargs/docs/api.md

 script in their `.bashrc`, and yargs will provide completion shortcuts for commands and options.

-.showHelp()
+.showHelp([consoleLevel | printCallback])
 ---------------------------

-Print the usage data to stderr.
+Print the usage data.

-Later on, `argv` can be retrieved with `yargs.argv`.

-Example:
+If no argument is provided, usage data is printed using `console.error`.

 ```js
 var yargs = require("yargs")